OWASP/www-project-juice-shop/tab_ecosystem.md

 _The tools listed above are provided by third parties outside of the OWASP Juice Shop project scope.
-For support or feature requests please use their own respective support channels or issue tracker._
+For support or feature requests please use the support channels or issue trackers mentioned by these projects._